socketsupply/sockets.sh/src/docs/dragdrop.md

 # EVENTS

-A limiation of "native drag and drop" is support for dragging *out* more than one file, and providing useful meta data on dragging files *in*.
+A limitation of "native drag and drop" is support for dragging *out* more than one file, and providing useful meta data on dragging files *in*.
 This API fixes both these problems.